icanos/hassio-plejd/README.md

 ### Configuration

-You need to add the following to your `configuration.yaml` file:
+You need to add the MQTT integration to Home Assistant either by going to Configuration -> Integrations and clicking the Add Integration button, or by adding the following to your `configuration.yaml` file:

 ```
 mqtt: